 What is gross income?

 To define adjusted gross income, you first need to understand gross income.
-Gross income is all the income you receive in a year, and it can include wages an employer pays you, money you made working for yourself, interest on financial accounts, and other sources of personal revenue or gain.
+Gross income is all the income you receive in a year, and it can include wages an employer pays you (which typically appear on your W-2 form), money you made working for yourself, interest on financial accounts, and other sources of personal revenue or gain.

 To calculate your adjusted gross income, you’ll start with your gross income and subtract certain adjustments.
-When you’re filling out your Form 1040 in order to file your tax return, you’ll calculate your AGI on lines 1 through 8.
+When you’re filling out IRS Form 1040 federal income tax return, you’ll calculate your AGI on lines 1 through 8.